mstnayma/TaskFlow/README.md

 OR

-To run your shell script (run_scanner.sh), you can also follow these steps:
+To run shell script (run_scanner.sh):
 Open your terminal.
-Navigate to your project directory where run_scanner.sh is located.
-You can use the cd command for this.
-For example:
+Navigate to where run_scanner.sh is located.
 Make sure the script is executable.
 If you haven’t done this yet, run: chmod +x run_scanner.sh
 Run the script with input file.
 For example: